juliquiron/start-with-nimbus/index.md

 1. Create your binance account.
 You can do it for free by clicking [here](https://accounts.binance.com/es/register)
 2. Buy your first chunck of cryptocurrency.
 We recomend to start with Tether USDT

-In this guide we will asume you are operating with Tether USDT and binance.
+From now the guide we will asume you are operating with Tether USDT and binance.

 ### Move your currency to nimbus